Sebelino/echo-server/README.md

 ```

 ## bin/client
-The server application accepts a port number and an IP address which together constitute the server
+The client application accepts a port number and an IP address which together constitute the server
 socket to connect to:
 ```
 usage: ./bin/client <port> <ip>